 Putting a $ amount on a brand is very hard.
 For a financier, a brand is something valuable but not essential.
 In fact, a financial analyst would take a practical approach.
 For instance, by looking at assets on a balance sheet (like patents and trademarks) and computing the overall value of those.
 Yet this would neglect the value of the interactions between those “intellectual properties” and the minds and people tied to the business.

 For an accountant that is just a headache.
 That is why accounting methods have neglected it for hundreds of years and still do.
 In fact, often it’s possible to put a $ amount on a brand only when a company gets sold.
 Whatever surplus is left after the sales, accountants put it under the umbrella of “goodwill.”
 Almost like someone trying to hide dust under the carpet; when there isn’t a better place where to dump that.

 For an anthropologist, the brand is all that is.
-In fact, he would go on saying how the value of your business over time will be based on how hard you worked in persuading people believing in your company’s myth.
+In fact, he would go on to say how the value of your business over time will be based on how hard you worked in persuading people to believe in your company’s myth.
 The stronger the myth, the stronger the brand.

 The information at users’ fingertips

-When Google went public in 2004, Larry Page and Sergey Brin put together a letter which clarified:
+When Google went public in 2004, Larry Page and Sergey Brin put together a letter that clarified: